 Karnov's Revenge and Kaiser Knuckle are quite close for the number of characters: fourteen in the first one, with thirteen selectable basically.
 There's twelve in the second, but only nine are selectable.
 Data East's game features four more playable characters, not bad!
 Moreover, it's richer and its difficulty is better adjusted: Taito's game is almost impossible to finish, the CPU being a real bitch!
 The three Bosses are overpowered and have priority over almost every of your character's moves...
 Even with two players, the game is dominated by Karnov's in terms of life.
 KK is more fun that's true, players have a good time destroying the stages, discovering the special moves and furies over addictive and full of surprises 2-P matches... but once the short-pleasure of discovering past, the software seems a bit flat and the roster quite uninteresting, while KR, while not being much more balanced, appears richer, broader, and its difficulty more human.

-Taito is a first-timer here, and it feels.
-The editor borrows the six-button system of SFII, but allocates five power levels for punches and kicks!
+Taito borrows the six-button system of SFII, but allocates five power levels for punches and kicks!
 For example, combining LK + MK performs a "Super Kick", and MK + HK an "Extreme Kick"...
 Not very ergonomic and above all, not useful at all!
 Together, our two rivals feature backdash, and Karnov's Revenge, while adopting a classic four buttons system, stands as more intuitive.
-Without matching the big names of VS fighting, Data East has now mastered the subject, with its past experience with Fighter's History.
-This result is pretty technical, requiring precise timing and practice to master combos and special moves.
-Some characters are more complex to play (Karnov, if you hear me...) and therefore are to be reserved for seasoned players, while others are easy to master.
+Data East's game is technical, requiring precise timing and practice to master combos and special moves.
+Some characters are complex (Karnov, if you hear me...) and therefore to be reserved for seasoned players, while others are easy to master.
 Karnov's Revenge is more comprehensive, deeper, with its broad roster and game mechanics running smoothly.
 The icing on the cake, dizziness are managed according to a dress worn by the fighter: destroying it causes the famous 'stun'.
-All this weighs heavily in the balance, but Taito's soft is not catastrophic: you can destroy the stages, the characters are fun to play and pack many good combos, assisted by a host of special moves and Desperation Moves.
+In Taito's soft, you can destroy the stages, the characters are fun to play and pack many combos, assisted by a host of special moves and Desperation Moves.
 As in Fatal Fury, the DM can be triggered when health is low, and as Samurai Spirits in the 'Crush' gauge increases the power of special moves.
 Dowsnsides: the life bar too short, a moderately accurate hitbox and the rude gameplay.
-With its experience, a thirteen characters' roster and a technical, dynamic gameplay, the Data East's game wins this round.
+With its experience, a thirteen characters' roster and a technical, dynamic gameplay, KR wins here.

 For a first try, Taito has not fared so bad.
 Yes, the realization is disappointing given the size of the game, the system a little stammering (ten levels of blows, no less), the average roster and gameplay uncouth...
 But some excellent ideas are featured, as we 've seen.
 Karnov's Revenge takes the lead on crucial points: the gameplay inspired from SFII is completed with new ideas and an 'exotic' roster; more complete, more technical, Data East's fighter pays the luxury of dominating Kaiser Knuckle on the realization too...
 Karnov WIIIIIIINNNS!